SAN DIEGO DISABILITY BENEFITS

 Better yet, it also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This is a contingency fee.
 It means if we win your SSD and SSI case, you pay the attorney fee out of your past due or back benefits.
 If you do not win, there is no attorney fee to pay.

-The attorney fee has a cap or a limit.
+The attorney fee has a cap or a limit of $7200.
 The SSA sets the limit of the attorney fee at 25% of the back benefit or the attorney fee cap, whatever is less.

 WHAT ARE THE COSTS OF YOUR CLAIM?